nferrara100/transactify/README.md

 # Transactify PHP and JavaScript Demo Application

-A simple web application that demonstrates displaying and creating data from an external API in raw PHP and JavaScript without frameworks.
+A demo web app without frameworks allowing users to login, create, and search transactions which are fetched from an external API.
 To run locally run `make run` and navigate to `localhost:8080`.
 If you do not have access to the Expensify API you can run against sample data by running `make run-sample`.
 To use the real API you will need to set the `partnerName` and `partnerPassword` in `config.php`.